Product-complete tilting complexes and Cohen-Macaulay hearts: Tilting and cotilting complexes

-Following Psaroudakis and Vit\'oria \cite{PV20} and Nicol\'as, Saor\'\i n, and Zvonareva \cite{NSZ19}, an object $T \in \Tcal$ is \newterm{silting} if $(T\Perp{>0},T\Perp{\leq 0})$ is a t-structure in $\Tcal$.
-We call the latter t-structure a \newterm{silting t-structure} induced by $T$, and we call two silting objects $T$ and $T'$ equivalent if they induce the same silting t-structure.
-In fact, this is equivalent to $\Add(T) = \Add(T')$, where $\Add(X)$ is the subcategory of all direct summands of arbitrary existing coproducts of copies of $X$.
+Following Psaroudakis and Vit\'oria \cite{PV18} and Nicol\'as, Saor\'\i n, and Zvonareva \cite{NSZ19}, an object $T \in \Tcal$ is \newterm{silting} if $(T\Perp{>0},T\Perp{\leq 0})$ is a t-structure in $\Tcal$.
+We call the latter t-structure a \newterm{silting t-structure} induced by $T$, and we call two silting objects $T$ and $T'$ \newterm{equivalent} if they induce the same silting t-structure.
+Given an object $X$, let $\Add(X)$ be the subcategory of all direct summands of all coproducts of copies of $X$ which exist in $\Tcal$.
+If $\Tcal$ has all set-indexed coproducts then two silting objects $T$ and $T'$ are equivalent if and only if $\Add(T) = \Add(T')$ by \cite[Lemma 4.5(ii)]{PV18}.
 Let $\Hcal_T$ be the heart of the silting t-structure induced by $T$.
 We say that a silting object $T$ is \newterm{tilting} if $\Add(T) \subseteq \Hcal_T$. \newterm{Cosilting} and \newterm{cotilting} objects and t-structures are defined dually: an object $C$ is cosilting if $(\Perp{\leq 0}C,\Perp{>0}C)$ is a t-structure in $\Tcal$, and it is cotilting if in addition $\Prod(C) \subseteq \Hcal_C$, where $\Hcal_C$ is the heart of the t-structure and $\Prod(X)$ is the subcategory of all direct summands of arbitrary existing products of copies of $X$.
+Again we say that two cosilting objects $C$ and $C'$ are \newterm{equivalent} if they induce the same t-structure, and this happens precisely when $\Prod(C) = \Prod(C')$ provided that $\Tcal$ has all set-indexed products.